athensresearch/ClojureFam/doc/adr/adr-1-use-repo-for-information.md

 - When developing learning resources, we seek to use this repository over other resources.
-- The _Onboarding for new Clojurians_ content needs to be migrated.
+- Reach "knowledge parity" with the _Onboarding for new Clojurians_  document: the ClojureFam repo should be self-sufficient